platformsh/platformsh-docs/docs/src/administration/users.md

 ### Transfer a project ownership

 If you’re the owner of a project and want to transfer ownership to a different user, first invite that user as a Project admin and then, submit a support ticket from your owner account to ask for the transfer.
 Transferring a project automatically transfers the upcoming subscription charges to the new owner.
 Once you transfer ownership, open a [support ticket](/development/troubleshoot.html) to request your account deletion.
-Note that transferring a project automatically transfers the upcoming subscription charges to the new owner.

 ## Environment types